 To clarify, you will get up and begin moving a few hours after surgery.
 Consequently, you should limit your activities to avoid doing too much too soon.
 Futhermore, most patients return home when their medical condition stabilizes, usually within one to two days after surgery.

 Your doctor may have you attend physical therapy beginning four to six weeks after surgery.
 Also, a well-rounded rehabilitation program assists in calming pain and inflammation, improving your mobility and strength, and helping you do your daily activities with greater ease and ability.

 Therapy sessions may be scheduled two to three times each week for up to six weeks.

 The goals of physical therapy will help patients:

 - manage your condition and control symptoms

 - improve flexibility and core strength

 - learn correct posture and body movements to reduce strain on your back

 - return to work safely

-Insurance pre-authorization will be obtained by our office from your insurance company.
-You may also receive a confirmation letter from them.
-A stay of one or two days in the hospital may be authorized; if your physician determines that additional days are needed, one of our caseworkers will update your status and extend the authorization.
-If you are transferring to a rehabilitation center, we will obtain the authorization for the move.
+Our office will obtain Pre-authorization insurance from your insurance company.
+You may also receive a confirmation letter from them authorizing a one or two day stay in the hospital.
+When your doctor finds that added days are needed, one of our caseworkers will update your status and extend the authorization.
+If you are transferring to a rehab center, we will obtain the insurance authority for the move.